Skip to content

 2. Provide explicit file paths when referencing artifacts

-3. Use the Conductor agent for multi-step workflows — it manages context handoffs
+3. Use 01-Orchestrator for multi-step workflows — it manages context handoffs

 Symptoms: Azure MCP tools return errors or are not available.